 A close working relationship is essential to ensure messages are accurate and consistent across the whole project.

 TNA2.2 established branding for EGI and EGI-InSPIRE during the first months, including logos, fonts and colour palettes.
 A guide to usage of the logo, fonts and corporate colours was included in MS203, the Dissemination Handbook [R3] and this will be updated in MS217.
 Having a consistent set of guidelines and templates for the project has helped to ensure consistent messages across the various websites and events.
 For example, a project presentation template was developed and a standard project presentation was added to the website for download by partners, as well as poster templates.
+Trademarking of the EGI logo is also being investigated.

 In collaboration with NA1, the dissemination team produced 12 Director’s Letters, issued in each month of the project.
 Four issues of the project newsletter, EGI Inspired were also published in Summer 2010, Autumn 2010, Winter 2011 and Spring 2011.